prem-muthedath/atlas/README.md

 HOW TO RUN THE TESTS FROM A TERMINAL:

+1. python `aenum` package required; install using `pip` if you don't have it.
-1. cd to `atlas` directory -- the top directory containing this `README` file.
+2. cd to `atlas` directory -- the top directory containing this `README` file.
-2. Type the following command:
+3. Type the following command:

                 python -m atlas

-3. Press enter.
+4. Press enter.
-4. You should see THREE things in the output:
+5. You should see THREE things in the output:
         (a) Total cost of the BOM (for 1 run as well as for 2 consecutive runs);
 	(b) An indented Textual representation of parts in the BOM tree and their computed costs;
 	(c) An XML representation of parts in the BOM tree and their computed costs.